Uganda

 Notes:

-1. The date of issue given here is based on the approval dates for the printer's proofs, which are held in the Crown Agents archives for all values except the 2s.
+1. The issue date for R271/80 given here is based on the approval dates for the printer's proofs, which are held in the Crown Agents archives for all values except the 2s.
 Colours for the original requisition (30c to 20s) were approved between 28th September 1965 and 4th February 1966.
 The three lowest values were ordered a few months later, the 20c proof being approved on 16th June 1966 and the 10c and 25c on 29th July 1966.

 2. The 25c value recorded in the Requisition Books has not yet been seen as an issued stamp.
 Two additional values (5c and 3s) were later commissioned for the set but cancelled before the order was fulfilled.